TsotnePharsenadze/nextjs-route-list/README.md

 # nextjs-route-list

-A CLI tool for listing all routes in a Next.js app, similar to PHP's `artisan route:list`.
+A CLI tool for listing all routes in a Next.js app, similar to Laravel's `artisan route:list`.
 This tool allows developers to easily see all the available routes in their Next.js application, including dynamic and catch-all routes, from a single command.

 ## Features